cassyblaise/gatsby-starter-netlify-cms/src/pages/products/index.md

   development teams and services to build impeccable digital products.
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image: /img/coffee-gear.png
       title: Api Integration and Development
       text: >
         Connect your digital tools and data with Api integration, cut down development time and cost by integrating APIs and system.
-    - image: /img/coffee-gear.png
+    - image: /img/webdesign.png
       title: Web Application Design and Development
       text: >
         We are innovative about what we do, we have helped several organizations to design and redesign their websites to improve performance, delivering high standards interfaces and products.
-    - image: /img/tutorials.png
+    - image: /img/coffee.png
       title: Mobile Application Design and Development
       text: >
         From B2B or B2C apps for enterprises, small businesses, and